 The Ohio Department of Job and Family Services identified speech-language pathology as an “in-demand occupation” based on the profession’s good pay and promising future.

 While avenues for employment range from schools to skilled nursing-care facilities to private clinics, hospitals are also a major source of jobs.
-The US Department of Labor lists a number of large hospitals in Ohio that employ speech-language pathologists:
+The U.S. Department of Labor lists a number of large hospitals in Ohio that employ speech-language pathologists:

 - Akron: Summa St. Thomas Hospital